+Kevin O'Toole

+Chairman

+Port Authority of New York

+and New Jersey

-Kevin O'Toole Chairman Port Authority of New York and New Jersey evin J. O'Toole was nominated to the Port Authority of New York & New Jersey Board of Commissioners by former Governor Christie.
+Alternate Voting and Regional Transportation Advisory Committee Member Jay W. Shuffield, AICP Interagency Planning Manager (212) 435-4449 jshuffield@panynj.gov evin J. O'Toole was nominated to the Port Authority of New York & New Jersey Board of Commissioners by former Governor Christie.
 He joined the Board of Commissioners and was elected Chairman in 2017, when he also joined the NJTPA Board.